Notification

 Control access to Looker data in Looker Studio

-The default data credentials for Looker data sources are Viewer's credentials.
+The default data credentials setting for Looker data sources are Viewer's credentials.
 This setting is not changeable.

 Viewers of data from Looker data sources must provide their own credentials to access the Looker dataset.
 When such a viewer provides these credentials, their Google account is linked with the Looker account that is associated with the connected Looker instance.
 In addition, their Looker user account must have at least access_data and clear_cache_refresh permissions for the models on which the connected Looker Explore is based.
 Looker admins manage user permissions.